GoogleCloudPlatform/community/tutorials/serverless-static-ip/index.md

         The Cloud Run app's external IP address is: [X.X.X.X]

     The app makes a call to [http://checkip.dyndns.org](http://checkip.dyndns.org) to check the origin IP address, as you can see in the app's code.
-The value of `[X.X.X.X]` should match the value of the external static IP that you created earlier in the "Configure the network" section.
+The value of `[X.X.X.X]` should match the value of the external static IP address that you created in the "Configure the network" section.

 ## Deploy a Cloud Function

-In this section, your deploy a sample Cloud Function to demonstrate how the external egress routing works:
+In this section, you deploy a sample Cloud Function to demonstrate how the external egress routing works.

 1. Deploy the Cloud Function located in the `cloud-functions` directory: